Class and recitation attendance -- recommended, but not mandatory

 Information required for completing homework assignments and doing well at the exams will be presented in both lectures and recitations, so regular attendance of both is recommended, but not mandatory.
 The lectures and recitations are designed to complement one another, and both will provide opportunities for getting bonus points toward the final grade.
 If you miss a lecture or recitation, you are still responsible for learning the material covered.

 The GTA's and instructor's office hours are aimed at providing additional clarifications and guidelines.
 It is important that you are able to ask concrete detailed questions, so that we could help you.

 Conduct in class

 You are expected to respect your classmates and me.
 Please be on time, turn off all cell phones, and refrain from eating.

 Each assignment will involve programming in C.

-There will be three mid-term exams and the final exam.
+There will be two mid-term exams and the final exam.
 The exams are closed book.

 Makeup policy for the exams